tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 ### Chainlink request-receive

 With oracles, there’s a "request-receive" pattern.
-Make an on-chain call to request off-chain data, and receive the result via the oracle.
+Make an onchain call to request offchain data, and receive the result via the oracle.
 This is what will enable table state to be brought back into the contact:

 - `requestData` ⇒ Create a Chainlink request to retrieve API response, which include:
   - `req.add("get", url)` ⇒ Specify the request type and the URL, where `url` is a storage variable in this example.
   - `req.add("path", path)` ⇒ Specify the path to the data in the API response (e.g., `"counter"` is the key of the example URL).
-  - `req.addInt("multiply", 1)` ⇒ (Required) Specify how to transform the response data, which can be useful when working with non-integer response values on-chain.
+  - `req.addInt("times", 1)` ⇒ (Required) Specify how to transform the response data, which can be useful when working with non-integer response values onchain.
     - Note: `multiply` may be replaced with `times` if using a Chainlink-managed node; `multiply` is defined by the node operator Translucent.
   - `sendChainlinkRequest` ⇒ Makes the call to the oracle contract.
 - `fulfill` ⇒ Receive the API response in the form of `uint256`, which is then set to the storage variable `data`.